English teacher (with a strong desire for professional development)

-EU passport holders only can be considered for this post due to visa and tax restrictions.
+EU passport holders only can be considered for this post due to visa restrictions.

-Full mastery of English across all 4 skills to CEFR C2/IELTS band 8 required, with clear evidence of a high level of written and spoken competence throughout the application process if you do not have certificates.
+Full mastery of English across all 4 skills to CEFR C2/IELTS band 8 required, evidenced by a high standard of written and spoken English throughout the application process if you do not have certificates.

 Salary and Benefits

-- All EU citizens are eligible for national healthcare under the Polish health system.
+All EU citizens are eligible for national healthcare under the Polish health system.
 However, the school may also cover the cost of private healthcare arrangements at its own discretion.
 Teachers MUST bring a valid European Health Card with them.
 The cost of medication and dental care are not covered.
 You are paid when you are sick as long as you have a valid doctor's certificate.